Aldrick Robinson: 2011 season

-Robinson was selected by the Washington Redskins in the sixth round of the 2011 NFL Draft.
+Robinson was selected by the Washington Redskins in the sixth round of the 2011 NFL draft with the 178th overall pick.
 On September 3, he was waived, but placed on the practice squad on September 6.
 Robinson was activated to the active roster on December 27, filling the spot left open after Ryan Torain was waived.

 2012 season

 At the start of 2012 training camp, it was announced that Robinson was taking reps as a punt returner, providing competition for Brandon Banks.
 After having an impressive performance in the preseason, he made the final 53-man roster at the start of the 2012 season.
 Robinson made his NFL debut in the 2012 season opener win against the New Orleans Saints, subbing in for Pierre Garçon, who missed the entire second half of the game after suffering a foot injury.
 In the game, he recorded 52 yards on four receptions and scored his first career touchdown.
 In Week 2 against the St. Louis Rams, Robinson had his first career start in place of an injured Garçon.
-Though he recorded 40 yards on two receptions, he dropped a crucial 57-yard pass that hit him in the chest in the fourth quarter in their 31-28 loss to the Rams.
+Though he recorded 40 yards on two receptions, he dropped a crucial 57-yard pass that hit him in the chest in the fourth quarter in their 31–28 loss to the Rams.
 During pre-game warm-ups for the Week 4 game against the Tampa Bay Buccaneers, Brandon Meriweather collided with him and both were inactive for the game, due to Meriweather re-injuring his knee and Robinson out with a concussion.
 In the Week 11 win against the Philadelphia Eagles, Robinson scored his second career touchdown after catching a 49-yard touchdown pass from Robert Griffin III.
 The following week, he caught a 68-yard touchdown pass in the Redskins' victory over the Dallas Cowboys on Thanksgiving.
+He finished the 2012 season with 11 receptions for 237 receiving yards and three receiving touchdowns.

 2013 season

-After having a quiet start to the 2013 season, Robinson caught two passes for 75 yards, which included a 45-yard touchdown reception from Robert Griffin III in the 45-41 Week 7 win against the Chicago Bears.
+After having a quiet start to the 2013 season, Robinson caught two passes for 75 yards, which included a 45-yard touchdown reception from Robert Griffin III in the 45–41 Week 7 win against the Chicago Bears.
 In Week 11, he scored a 41-yard touchdown pass against the Philadelphia Eagles.
+He finished the 2013 season with 18 receptions for 365 receiving yards and two receiving touchdowns in 16 games and one start.